Nyx: Goddess of the Night and Daughter of Chaos

 Advertisement

 Hesiod attached negative descriptors to Nyx like "deadly Night" and "evil Night," but the ancient goddess was also the mother of more positive offspring like Hypnos (Sleep), the Oneiroi (Dreams), Geras (Old Age), Thanatos (Peaceful Death) and Philotes, which could mean either Friendship or Sex.
-"It is a nocturnal activity," says Turkeltaub.

-Nyx Was a Charioteer of the Sky
+Nyx Appears as a Charioteer of the Dark Sky

 terra cotta vase, 500 BCE, Nyx, Hemera

-This terra cotta vase shows Helios (the Sun) rising in his quadriga (4-horse chariot); above, Nyx (Night) drives away to the left and Hemera (Day) to the right.
+This terra cotta vase shows Helios (the Sun) rising in his quadriga (four-horse chariot); above, Nyx (Night) drives away to the left and Hemera (Day) to the right.
 This vase can be seen at the Metropolitan Museum of Art.

 Metropolitan Museum of Art